Crimson and Azure/Rusty and Maya

 - Announcer Chatter: His whole existence

-- Put on a Bus: Once Battle Royale became the standard for Arena matches, the Stadium announcer was effectively retired.
+- Put on a Bus: Once Battle Revolution became the standard for Arena matches, the Stadium announcer was effectively retired.

 - Voiced by: Rodger Parsons

 The commentator for battles in PBR.
 While not as hammy as his predecessor, some of his lines have become meme worthy with the chat.